unchainedshop/unchained/packages/OPEN_QUESTIONS.md

 2. Naming for class constructor in Directors and Adapters for now 'actions'.
 Better suggestion?

-3. Is product-discount type used (in api/resolvers/types/product-discount.js)
+3. Is product-discount type used (in api/resolvers/types/product-discount.js)? --> For VeloPlus for 10% day / Black Friday

 4. Order Payment: core-orders/order-payments/helpers --> markPaid and api/resolvers/mutations/payOrder: Different check for status
   if (payment.status !== OrderPaymentStatus.OPEN && order.confirmed)  vs